RenderKit/oidn/doc/api.md

 Upgrading from Open Image Denoise 1.x
 -------------------------------------

-Open Image Denoise 2.0 introduces GPU support, which requires implementing some minor changes in applications.
+Open Image Denoise 2 introduces GPU support, which requires implementing some minor changes in applications.
 There are also small API changes, additions and improvements in this new version.
-In this section we summarize the necessary code modifications and also briefly mention the new features that users might find useful when upgrading to 2.0.
+In this section we summarize the necessary code modifications and also briefly mention the new features that users might find useful when upgrading to version 2.x.
 For a full description of the changes and new functionality, please see the API reference.

 ### Buffers